flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-11-qq/index.md

       precautions.
 We have already began mobilizing our assets to respond accordingly, and we are here for you!”

       President Trump, Twitter, as Hurricane Florence spins toward the East coast of the United States.
 In the Pacific, Hurricane Olivia threatens Hawaii.
     _key: card-2-fa585af2-3796-4cad-8dc0-bc7c27f357ab
   - order: 2
     body: >-
-      > ‘It is absurd to imagine my husband engaging in espionage by researching archival documents more than 100 years old for a history dissertation.
-He is not a spy but a linguist, a historian who loves Persian culture, a devoted husband and loving father.’
+      > "It is absurd to imagine my husband engaging in espionage by researching archival documents more than 100 years old for a history dissertation.
+He is not a spy but a linguist, a historian who loves Persian culture, a devoted husband and loving father."

       Hua Qu, wife of Xiyue Wang, a Princeton University graduate student currently in prison in Iran; 1 of 4 known Americans detainees.
 The UN